 It remains the responsibility of the company supplying the product to maintain high levels of safety for the products they make available and to ensure their products are suitably effective.
 The product manufacturer or supplier named on the product label will be able to confirm if the active substance in their product has been supported for review under BPR and whether it has not yet finished that review process.

-There is information about the supply and manufacture of hand sanitiser and surface disinfectants during the coronavirus outbreak.
+There is information about the supply and manufacture of hand sanitiser and surface disinfectants during the coronavirus pandemic.